Sandy MacIver: Manchester City

+Washington Spirit

+On 20 January 2025, Washington Spirit announced the signing of MacIver on a three-year contract with a 2028 option.
+MacIver made her debut for the Spirit in a 4-3 loss to Angel City on 2 May 2025, with Spirit assistant coach Adrián González praising her performances in training.

 International career

-Youth
+England youth

-MacIver has represented England at under-17, under-19, under-20 and under-21 level.
+MacIver represented England at under-17, under-19, under-20 and under-21 level.
 She started every game for England at the 2015 UEFA Women's Under-17 Championship; however, England were knocked out at the group stage.
 She also started every game at the 2017 UEFA Women's Under-19 Championship where England finished in fifth place.
 MacIver was part of the England squad that won bronze medal in the 2018 U20 World Cup in France, and was awarded the Golden Glove as the tournament's best goalkeeper.

-Senior
+England senior

-In February 2019, MacIver named as part of the England senior team's traveling party during the 2019 SheBelieves Cup and trained with the team during the tournament but was not part of the playing squad.
+In February 2019, MacIver was named as part of the England senior team's travelling party during the 2019 SheBelieves Cup and trained with the team during the tournament but was not part of the playing squad.
 In August 2019, MacIver received her first senior England call up for friendlies against Belgium and Norway but did not make an appearance.
 She was left out the next two camps but returned as part of the 2020 SheBelieves Cup squad in February 2020 following a return to England with FA WSL club Everton.
 She made her senior international debut on 23 February 2021 as a 61st minute substitute in a 6–0 friendly win over Northern Ireland.
+MacIver was given number 218 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

+In May 2023, MacIver said that she had made herself unavailable for selection by England.